Agrotis admirationis

-Agrotis admirationis is a moth of the family Noctuidae.
-It is endemic to New Zealand.
-It was first described by Achille Guenée in 1868.
+Agrotis admirationis is a species of moth in the family Noctuidae.
+It was first described by Achille Guenée in 1868 and is endemic to New Zealand.

 Taxonomy

 This species was first described by Achille Guenée in 1868 from specimens collected by Richard William Fereday.
 In 1887 Edward Meyrick redescribed what he thought was this species.
 George Hudson pointed out in 1898 that Meyrick was describing a new species that Hudson named Agriotis innominata.
 Hudson discussed and illustrated A. admirationis in his 1928 book The butterflies and moths of New Zealand under the name Euxoa admirationis.

 Description

 Guenée described this species as follows: